Field railways

 Construction of a large 600 mm narrow-gauge railway network is largely associated with World War I, when the German Army in 1916 started the construction of several so-called military field railways (Heeresfeldbahn in German) in the occupied territory of Latvia.
 These railways could be quickly constructed, deconstructed and moved to another front line.
 The Latvian narrow-gauge railway network was used also during World War II.
 For almost 60 years the narrow-gauge railway was the only safe way of transporting passengers, various agricultural products and timber to cities in both winter and summer.

-To the south and north of the Baldon - Tomes road, V4 (called "Düna Straße" on the First World War map) during the First World War, a light rail system was established to meet the needs of the front.
-To the south of the said road was “Bhf.
+To the south and north of the Baldone-Tomes road, V4 (called “Düna Straße” on the World War I map), a narrow-gauge railway system was established during the First World War to meet the needs of the front.
+South of the mentioned road was the “Bhf.
 (Bahnhoff) Waldl.
 (Waldlager – “Forest camp or warehouses”) Salit” – station “Forest camp/warehouses?
-The location of the railway line can be traced both on maps and LIDAR maps of different time and scale, as well as in nature.
-The mentioned railway section branches off from the modern Vecumnieku station (Bhf.
-Neugut Kurland) - Mercendarbe (Merzendorf) broad-gauge railway approximately one kilometer east of Gēdiņi houses (station - "Bahnhoff Gedeng").
-The first kilometers of the railway line from the Gediņi station are nowadays covered by forest, and in order to explore the nature of the line, you need to take LIDAR maps and patience while wading along the overgrown, but still visible, nature embankment of the railway embankment.
-At least 20 deep, quadrangular pits (storage places?) can be seen in the nature on both sides of the railway line, by the adjacent road and in the dune wall (south of the road).
-For the next 1.3 km, the location of the railway line can be traced in nature as a nice, transparent forest road, which in places crosses small dune embankments with trenches in them.
-Further - for a length of 3.5 km, the location of the railway line coincides with the road built by Latvian State Forests, which, turning in a sharp curve to the northwest, the railway line continues to move in the northeast direction and after 0.3 km reaches the former station (Bhf.
+The location of the railway line can be traced both on maps of different times and scales and on LIDAR maps, and also in nature.
+The mentioned railway section branches off from the modern Vecumnieki station (Bhf.
+Neugut Kurland) – Mercendarbe (Merzendorf) broad-gauge railway approximately a kilometer east of the Gēdiņi houses (station – “Bahnhoff Gedeng”).
+The first kilometer of the railway line from Gēdiņi station is nowadays covered by forest and in order to find the location of the line in nature, you need to bring LIDAR maps and patience, wading along the overgrown, but still visible railway embankment.
+On both sides of the railway line, by the adjacent road and in the dune embankment (south of the road), at least 20 deep, rectangular pits (warehouses?) are visible in nature.
+In the following The 1.3 km railway line can be traced in nature as a nice, clear forest road, which in places crosses small dune embankments with excavations in them.
+Further - for 3.5 km, the railway line coincides with the road built by the Latvian State Forests, which, turning in a sharp bend to the northwest, the railway line continues to move in a northeasterly direction and after 0.3 km reaches the site of the former station (Bhf.
 Waldl.
-Salit) site, which is clearly visible on the LIDAR map.
-Nothing from the station has been preserved in nature, but in the vicinity you can see many dug pits of various depths and shapes, and in the dune ramparts that surround the station site - the remains of trenches.
-In front of the mentioned station, a dune trench is visible where the railway line continues in a northerly direction.
-It crossed Silupi (Kausupi) near Sille houses (former station "Bhf.
-Sille), but near Podnieki houses it branched.
-The first branch went to the right to Berkava, and the second to the left to Vilku mountains and then returned to the broad gauge (1435 mm) at the Skarbe railway station.
+Salit), which is clearly visible on the LIDAR map.
+Nothing has survived from the station in nature, but many dug holes of various depths and shapes are visible in the vicinity, and in the dune embankments that surround the station site - the remains of trenches.
+Before the mentioned station, a dune excavation is visible, where the railway line continues in a northerly direction.
+At the Sili houses it crossed Silupi (Kausupi) (former station "Bhf.
+Sille), but at the Podnieki houses it branched off.
+The first branch went right to Berkavas, while the second went left to Vilki Hills and then returned to the broad gauge (1435 mm) railway at Skarbe station.

-Kaiser Dam (Kaiser - Damm)
+Ķeizerdambis (Kaiser - Damm)

-The 8 km long road with this name, marked on the German army maps of the First World War, started at the former Kurland Denkmal, or later popularly known as the Woman's Monument, and ended at the former Auermann houses.
-Today, the northeast-southwest direction of the Keizerdambis can be walked or cycled along its entire length.
-Approximately 4 km long, it stretches as a forest-land (in some places - with large gravel fragments) road, 4 km - as a gravel road (coincides with the Abermans and Egles-Kaulupes roads built by the Latvian State Forests).
-The section between the Elges - Kaulupes road and the Abermani road is also called Mātīte stiga in LVM maps.
-In its middle part, Keizerdambis crosses a beautiful massif of inland dunes, in the vicinity of which wartime trenches and construction sites can be seen on LIDAR maps.
-A white wooden cross has been installed near the former Aurmaņi houses at the place where 21 soldiers of the German army were buried (fallen around 20.09.1944).
+The German army maps of the First World War marked an approximately 8 km long road with this name, starting at the former Kurland Monument (Kurland Denkmal), or later popularly called the Mātīte Monument, and ending at the former Auermann House (Auermann).
+Today, the Ķeizerdambis, oriented in a northeast-southwest direction, can be walked or cycled along its entire length.
+It stretches for approximately 4 km as a forest-earth (in places with large gravel chips) road, and 4 km as a gravel road (coinciding with the Abermaņa and Egle - Kaulupe roads built by the Latvian State Forests).
+The section between the Elge - Kaulupe road and the Abermaņa road is also called the Mātīte path on LVM maps.
+In its middle section, the Ķeizerdambis crosses a beautiful inland dune massif, in the vicinity of which wartime trenches and construction sites are visible on LIDAR maps.
+A white wooden cross has been erected near the former Aurmanis house at the site where 21 German army soldiers are buried (who fell around September 20, 1944).

-It is located in the forest 0.6 - 0.7 km south of the village of Latgali.
-The best idea of the territory can be obtained if it is studied in advance on LIDAR maps, because in nature the positions of trenches and other earth surface formations dug by people a century ago can be overlooked by the uninitiated.
-Judging by the remains of a brick oven and other signs visible in the excavations (done by someone else), German army barracks were located here.
-Next to the barracks, a narrow-gauge railway was built to supply the Daugava front line along the Great Kurfirsti dam from the modern Lāčplėš station along Birzgali and beyond.
-0.5 km east of the barracks was the so-called Kurland Denkmal, but on the left bank of the Daugava in a 1.3 km radius around the barracks there were three reinforced concrete fire points (preserved to this day, but the remains of one are under water and appear only when HES water level has been reduced), but 0.6 km west of them there was a shooting range, of which nothing has been preserved in nature.
-Pits can be seen in nature around the shooting site - the remains of former buildings and fortifications.
-About 100-200 m southeast of the site of the former barracks, three to 30 m long, rectangular trenches (and smaller ones) are clearly visible in the nature, which were probably warehouses.
+Located in a forest 0.6 – 0.7 km south of the village of Latgale.
+The best idea of the territory can be obtained if it is previously studied on LIDAR maps, because in nature the positions of trenches and other earth surface formations dug by people a century ago can go unnoticed by the uninitiated.
+Judging by the remains of a brick kiln and other signs visible in the excavations (carried out by someone else), there were barracks of the German army here.
+Next to the barracks along the Great Kurfirst Dam from the modern Lāčplēsis station along Birzgali and further to the supply of the Daugava front line, a narrow-gauge railway was built.
+0.5 km east of the barracks was the so-called Kurland or Mātīte Monument (Kurland Denkmal), but on the left bank of the Daugava, within a radius of 1.3 km around the barracks, three reinforced concrete fire points were built (surviving to this day, but the remains of one are under water and appear only when the water level of the HPP is reduced), while 0.6 km west of them was a shooting range, of which nothing has survived in nature.
+Around the shooting range, pits are visible in nature – the remains of former buildings and fortifications.
+About 100–200 m southeast of the former barracks site, three to 30 m long, rectangular trenches (and smaller ones) are clearly visible in nature, which may have been warehouses.

-About 22 km long narrow-gauge railway line from the time of the First World War, which started at the present Lāčplēš (Jelgava - Krustpils railway line) railway station (formerly Bahnhoff Kerghof), surrounded Birzgali from the east, crossed the Nega river, then turned to the west, crossing twice modern Abermani road (connects Ķegum with Vecumnieku (P88) road) and then moved along Ķeizardambi (Kaiser – Damm) to the former Kurland Denkmal, where, judging by the visible LIDAR map (divides into three branches?), the terminus station was located.
-The Kurzeme monument was located 680 m southeast of the village of Latgali.
-The main purpose of the railway was to provide and support the front of the left bank of the Daugava with the necessary supplies.
-During the First World War, there were barracks and warehouses of the German army near Ķizerdambje, on the left bank of the Daugava near Puduriem (0.6 km) and Podnieki (0.9 km) there were a total of three concrete fire points of the German army.
-Today, the location of a railway line can be tracked by LIDAR maps in nature.
-Certain parts of it are also clearly visible in nature, especially when the vegetation has not matured.
-The best time to go on an expedition is early spring or winter when there is no snow.
+The approximately 22 km long narrow gauge railway line of the First World War, which began at the current Lāčplēsis (Jelgava – Krustpils railway line) railway station (former Bahnhoff Kerghof), skirted Birzgali from the east, crossed the Žega River, then turned west, crossing the modern Abermaņa Road twice (connecting Ķeguma with the Vecumnieki (P88) road) and then along the Ķeizardambi (Kaiser – Damm) to the former Kurland Monument (Kurland Denkmal), where, judging by the LIDAR map visible (divided into three branches?), the final station was located.
+The Kurland Monument was located 680 m southeast of the Latgali village.
+The main purpose of the railway was to provide and support the front on the left bank of the Daugava with the necessary.
+During the First World War, there were German army barracks and warehouses near the Ķeizerdambs, and on the left bank of the Daugava near Puduri (0.6 km) and Podnieki (0.9 km), there were three German army concrete fire points.
+Today, the location of the railway line can be traced using LIDAR maps in nature.
+Some parts of it are also clearly visible in nature, especially when vegetation has not grown.
+The best time to go on an expedition is early spring or winter, when there is no snow.

-Prince Leopold Straße (Prinz – Leopold Straße)
+Prince Leopold Road (Prinz – Leopold Straße)

-The place of a 9 km long railway line, the beginning of which was at the current Läčplėš railway station (Bhf.
-Kerghof), and the end point - the place at the modern Lake Witkop (Bhf.
+The site of a railway line about 9 km long, which started at the present-day Lāčplēsis railway station (Bhf.
+Kerghof), and ended at the present-day Witkopu lake (Bhf.
 Witkop).
 There were two more stations on the line: Bhf.
 Sillesemnek (Silenieki) and Bhf.
 Hasenheide.
-In nature and on the LIDAR map, north of Vitkop Lake (artificial reservoir), > 100 pits of various sizes and shapes are visible - presumably the "traces" of buildings, warehouses, etc. infrastructure from the First World War.
-To the south of the lake is the cemetery of the Witkop brothers.
-With the support of this railway line, the needs of the German army front on the left bank of the Daugava were provided during the First World War.
+In nature and on the LIDAR map, north of Lake Witkop (an artificially created reservoir), > 100 pits of various sizes and shapes are visible - presumably, the "traces" of buildings, warehouses, etc. of infrastructure from the First World War.
+South of the lake is the Witkop brothers' cemetery.
+With the support of this railway line, the needs of the German army front on the left bank of the Daugava during the First World War were ensured.

-Taurkalne German army warehouses
+Taurkalne German army warehouse site

-In 1916, when the front line of the German army had strengthened and stabilized along the left bank of the Daugava, on March 15, a decision was made to build a 25 km railway line from Vecumnieki (Bhf.
-Neugut Kurland) to Baldone (station: Mercendarbe - Merzendorf) for the supply needs of the front. in length with a track width of 1435 mm.
-On March 30, around 5,000 workers started work and by May 1, the line was built to Skarbe station, and on May 6 – to Mercendarbe.
-The order of stations from south to north was as follows: Neugut Kurland, Nougut Nord, Birsemnek, Gedeng, Skarbe, Merzendorf.
-In the largest of the stations - Skarbe, cargo was transshipped, from where it was further transported to the front by horse transport.
-As early as 1921 transported logs and firewood along the railway line until it was demolished in 1925.
-The location of the railway line is very different in different sections - in some places roads of different importance pass along it, in some places as a clearly visible embankment crosses forest massifs.
-There are places that are difficult to pass during the growing season.
+In 1916, when the German army's front line had strengthened and stabilized along the left bank of the Daugava, on March 15, a decision was made to build a 25 km long railway line with a track gauge of 1435 mm from Vecumnieki (Bhf.
+Neugut Kurland) to Baldone (station: Mercendarbe - Merzendorf) for the needs of supplying the front.
+On March 30, about 5,000 workers began work, and by May 1, the line had been built to Skarbe station, and on May 6 – to Mercendarbe.
+The order of the stations from south to north was as follows: Neugut Kurland, Nougut Nord, Birsemnek, Gedeng, Skarbe, Merzendorf.
+Cargo was transshipped at the largest of the stations, Skarbe, from where it was transported to the front by horse-drawn transport.
+As late as 1921, Logs and firewood were transported along the railway line until it was demolished in 1925.
+The location of the railway line varies greatly in different sections – in places it is crossed by roads of various importance, in places it crosses forest massifs as a clearly visible embankment.
+There are places that are difficult to pass during the vegetation period.

 Mazbānīš trail in North Kurzeme